gardehal/argumentor/README.md

 The following list of examples explains some expected outcomes, or could be used to test Argumentor.
 Note: These are based on [ExampleAdvanced.py](./tests/examples/ExampleAdvanced.py).

-    # Note, depending on CLI, these results may vary compared to validateString version as below, or as input into CLI
+    # Note, depending on CLI, these results may vary compared to validateString version as below, or as input into CLI (using ' or " would be a main reason as CLI reads it differently)
     inputA = "-dim 1 2 3" # Valid
     inputB = "-d a b c" # Invalid, a b c cannot be cast to ints unless you create a custom cast function inputC = "-d width:4 d:5 h:6" # Valid